A BusinessDay report shows that Nigeria’s tax income has decreased by 76% over 5 years; from ₦5 trillion in 2012 to ₦1.2 trillion by 2016.

 There have been multiple reports of unhelpful officials at the tax offices.
 As much as everybody is expected to research and be abreast of the relevant laws relating to taxation, the onus lies on the tax authorities to set the ball rolling.

-A lack of a sense of civic responsibility can contribute to non-payment of taxes.
+A lack of a sense of civic responsibility can be a reason for non-payment of taxes.
 A startup founder explained in very strong words how he cannot remit ₦1 of his money to the Nigerian government because in his own words, the government has not done anything for him or his country.

-As much as he was reminded that the government cannot do something for everybody, even the projects that will be executed will come directly from the taxpayers purse.
-On the other hand, non-payment of tax is against the law of any country and you do not want to start out an entrepreneurial career on the wrong side of the law.
+This particular threw aside suggestions that the government cannot do something for everybody, even the projects that will be executed will come directly from the taxpayers purse.
+On the other hand, non-payment of tax is against the law of any country and it is unadvisable to start an entrepreneurial career on the wrong side of the law.

 Penalties for defaulting on tax